Server data from the Official MCP Registry

 └─────────────────────────────────┘

 The daemon listens on a single port for both UDP and TCP syslog (default 1514).
 All inbound messages are parsed, batched, and written to SQLite with full-text indexing.
 The MCP HTTP server runs on a separate port (default 3100) and uses RMCP Streamable HTTP in stateless JSON-response mode.
-Local stdio-only MCP clients can launch syslog mcp, a query-only MCP process that reads the same SQLite database without starting syslog listeners or the HTTP server.
+Local stdio-only MCP clients can launch cortex mcp, a query-only MCP process that reads the same SQLite database without starting syslog listeners or the HTTP server.

 MCP is an exposure surface, not the owner of log-intelligence business policy.
 Shared defaults, limits, validation, audit identity, correlation behavior, and safety gates should live in SyslogService or service-owned operation models so MCP, REST, and CLI remain consistent.